ibbles/LearningUnreal/Foliage.md

 Activating means that instances of the foliage type is created when painting.

 The density settings for each foliage type can be scaled while painting by changing Brush Options > Paint Density.

+To make a realistic looking scene it if often necessary to add [[Foliage Wind]].